Paratii-Video/paratii-js/docs/paratii-personal.md

-### `personal.address`
+### `personal.account`

-If the paratii object has been initialized with a `wallet` or `privateKey`, then `paratii.personal.address` returns the Ethereum address of the user
+If the paratii object has been initialized with a `wallet` or `privateKey`, then `paratii.personal.account` returns information about the registered account

-    personal.address // returns the address of the account
+    personal.account.address // returns the address of the account

 TBD: issue #8